Why Is Your Conversion Rate Low: Possible Causes + Solutions

 ✔ Feature a “review snapshot” across product pages—a snapshot is like a summary that shows your differently rated reviews as spectrums and when one rating is clicked on, a shopper is able to view all reviews that carry that rating!

-Since shoppers recognize your store through certain elements such as your website color scheme or brand models, you’d want to take it slow and strategic.
+Since shoppers recognize your store through certain elements such as your website color scheme or brand models, sudden website redesigns can challenge that familiarity and create low website conversions.

 ✔ Announce any changes or rebranding through an email series / on social media—this sort of transparency may seem overwhelming at the outset but in the long run, you’ll ensure shoppers aren’t confused or move on to other brands because their experience has changed.